Welcome to your complete guide to hearing aids for dogs!

 Yes, hearing aids for dogs have been in process since 1987, but has the perfect doggie hearing aid been developed to date?
 Not quite.

-In 1987, researchers at Texas’ Auburn University developed a doggie hearing aid by placing a human hearing aid in a container which attached to the dog’s collar, with a plastic pipe extending from the container attaching to an expandable foam rubber plug placed inside the dog’s ear.
+In 1987, researchers at Auburn University and Texas A&M developed a doggie hearing aid by placing a human hearing aid in a container which attached to the dog’s collar, with a plastic pipe extending from the container attaching to an expandable foam rubber plug placed inside the dog’s ear.

 While smaller dog breeds readily accepted the hearing aid, it was not as successful in larger breeds.